Vaidyaratnam Oushadhasala: Vaidyaratnam Ayurveda College

 Vaidyaratnam Ayurveda College is Ayurveda college situated in Thaikkattussery near Ollur.
 The college is affiliated to the Kerala University of Health Sciences and offers B.A.M.S. degree (Ayurveda acharya).
 The course is recognized by the Central Council of Indian Medicines (CCIM) and is of a duration of 5½ years and 12 months compulsory rotatory internship.
 Students are admitted for the BAMS course from the list of medical entrance examination conducted by the Government of Kerala.
 The present intake for the degree programme is 75 students.

 Vaidyaratnam Ayurveda College was founded by the Ashtavaidyan Eledath Thaikkattu Neelakandan Mooss on 2 October 1976 and is under the management of Vaidyaratnam Ayurvedic Educational Society, registered under the Literary, Scientific and Charitable Societies Registration Act XII/1955.
-The college has two hospitals with bed strength of about 150.
+The college has two hospitals with a bed strength of about 150.
 Attached to the hospital, X-ray Unit and Ultra Sound scan unit are functioning.